Nikon D750, Sigma 35mm ƒ/1.4 DG Art, ISO 100, ƒ/1.4, 1/2000

 There is just not a massive difference in the aperture since starting 4 ƒ-stops less than with an ƒ/1.4 lens.

 Another thing is the closest focusing distance with the Sigma 24-105mm f/4 DG OS HSM Art Lens is 17.7″.

 Closest Focusing Distance for the lenses

 - 11.81″ – Sigma 35mm ƒ/1.4 DG Art

 - 17.70″ – Sigma 24-105mm f/4 DG OS HSM Art Lens

 - 2.62′ – Nikon 85mm ƒ/1.8G

 Know your lens.
-You should know what type of look your lens will give you with a subject at a certain distance and aperture before you shoot a job, because you have taken the time to do something similar to what I have done here.
+You should know what look your lens will give you with a subject at a certain distance and aperture before you shoot a job because you have taken the time to do something similar to what I have done here.
 I now have a baseline from which I have a pretty good idea of the look these three lenses give me at their closest focus distance with a subject.